ForgottenArbiter/SeedSearch/README.md

 All of these control which actions are taken at various events in the game.

-* **takeSerpentGold**: Whether to take the gold for the curse in the Ssserpent event.
+* **takeSerpentGold**: Whether to take the gold for the curse in the Sssserpent event.
 * **takeWarpedTongs**: Whether to take the Warped Tongs in the Accursed Blacksmith event.
 * **takeBigFishRelic**: Whether to take the relic for the curse in the Big Fish event.
 * **takeDeadAdventurerFight**: If set to true, always start a combat in the Dead Adventurer event if possible.
 Otherwise, always skip the event.